Varinthon/Exploring-NYC-Airbnb/README.md

     ![model3_review number_vs_gender](https://github.com/Varinthon/Exploring-NYC-Airbnb/assets/96362159/06eb377c-3051-490e-97e6-8079813b0137)

- - The bar chart illustrates the coefficient for the independent variable (IV) "Gender Male" in relation to the dependent variable (DV) "Number of Reviews".
+ - The bar chart illustrates the coefficient for the independent variable (IV) _Gender_ in relation to the dependent variable (DV) "Number of Reviews".
 The chart is designed to highlight the impact of gender on the number of reviews received.

       Key Highlights:
       - High Significance: The coefficient for "Gender Male" is significantly different from zero with a p-value of 1.27e-11, suggesting a strong and statistically significant relationship between gender and the number of reviews.